 - Learning Outcomes

-- Students will have an understanding of:
+Students who successfully complete this paper will have an understanding of

 - The constitution

 - Controls on the exercise of public power, including an introduction to judicial review